 You can read more about JIA and how it will affect you in our Young people section of the website.

-To make a diagnosis, a paediatric (young person's) rheumatologist will examine you and ask you questions.
+To make a diagnosis of JIA, a paediatric (young person’s) rheumatologist will examine you and ask you questions.
 This will probably be done in a hospital.